 VIVA’s dedicated efforts to put choristers first informs our rehearsal structures and music-making processes.

 We provide ongoing vocal music education through theory classes and exam preparation, one-on-one vocal training, sight-singing, and an annual fall Performing Arts Camp.
 Children collaborate with Teaching Assistants and Vocal Coaches to explore their own creativity and ideation through songwriting and other forms of musical creation.

 VIVA’s Choral Mentoring and Leadership Program provides young leaders and aspiring educators with vital opportunities to assist with and instruct singers of all ages and needs.
 This unique program is essential to VIVA’s structure, as from it are drawn Teaching Assistants, Conductors and Vocal Coaches to work with singers in most of our choirs.

-In the 2021/2022 season, VIVA will present its twenty-second season with a total of seven choirs.
+In the 2022/2023 season, VIVA will present its twenty-third season with a total of seven choirs.
 These choirs continue to bring people of all ages, all abilities, and all levels of musical experience together through the power of choral music.
 We continue to push boundaries by applying current research in vocal pedagogy (including transgender voices, changing adolescent voices, supporting aging voices, etc.), vocal music education, inclusion studies, and academia to best meet the needs of our singers.

 At the heart of VIVA’s family of choirs is the Every Voice Matters Chorus, a chorus of teens and adults with disabilities.